 Grow your career with Cornell's EDO Program!

-First -- talk with your supervisor!
-Let them know what interests you, and discuss what sort of arrangement would work best for your group.
+Talk with your supervisor!
+Let them know what interests you, and discuss what sort of arrangement would work best for your department.
 Use the EDO Agreement form as a discussion guide.

 Apply for an EDO the same way you would apply for a job at Cornell: through Workday!
 After logging in, click on the "Career" icon, and then select "Find Development Opportunity," which will take you to a list of available opportunities.